Muhammad-Hussain456/Application-of-ICT/01_Introduction_to_ICT.md

 ## ⚙️ **What is Computing?**

-**Computing** is the process of using computers to process, manage, and communicate data efficiently.
+**Computing** is the use computers to process, manage, and communicate data efficiently.
 It involves **input, processing, storage, and output** of data.

 💬 **In short:** “Using computers to work with information.”